 Assign

-You’ve successfully formatted the drive now so type exit and hit enter to close Diskpart and then close the Command prompt window.
+You’ve successfully formatted the drive, So type exit, hit enter to close Diskpart, and then close the Command prompt window.